SoySauceZhu/CPT108/lab01_complexityAnalysis/result/Report.md

 ![](Ascending.png)

 Merge and Heap sort hold runtime complexity of $O(n log n)$ under any cases, showing a good and stable performance in different scenarios.
+However, abnormally large amount of time is recorded in the process of heap sorting the data in the first trial, this error will be analyzed in later in the report.

 Theoretically, bubble sorting under random case holds a complexity of $O(n^2)$.
 However, it leads to a complexity of $O(n)$ of bubble sort by giving the list of integers in ascending order already, as there is no need for swapping items when the list is already sorted.